 - When you start you might not earn much

-- You are responsible for bookkeeping and paying taxes
+- You will probably be working as an independent contractor.
+You will be responsible for bookkeeping and paying taxes

 How Much Can You Earn?

 Your salary will depend on several things – how much work you want to do, your experience and the type of work you do.
-Medical and legal transcription work generally pay more.
+Medical and legal transcription work generally pays more.

-For example, transcribeme.com advertise rates of $15 – $22 per audio hour.
+For example, transcribeme.com advertises rates of $15 – $22 per audio hour.
 The industry standard is 4 hours of transcription for 1 hour of clear audio.
-At best this would reduce the pay to $4 or $5 per hour.
-Take into consideration you are just starting and the audio file may not be clear.
+At best, this would reduce the pay to $4 or $5 per hour.
+Take into consideration you are just starting, and the audio file may not be clear.
 This means it will take you longer to complete the transcription.
 This could reduce the hourly rate you receive even more!

 The time it takes to transcribe a file depends on: